johnhodge/johnhodge/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Create a bug report of a specific issue that needs to be fixed.
-title: 'fix: [Describe bug here]'
+title: "fix: [Describe bug here]"
-labels: 'fix'
+labels: "fix"
-assignees: 'johnhodge'
+assignees: "johnhodge"
 ---

 # Bug report